Music and Choir

 Click here for information about this season’s performances.

 Our choir sings once a month during worship.
 We are welcoming of all ages and all kinds of singers as we offer our gifts to support and enliven the worship service.
-Our choir director, Kerry Ginger, believes that choral music builds peaceful community, nurtures compassion, and inspires us all to greater reflection, growth, and action.
+Our acting choir director, Elizabeth Crawford, believes that choral music builds peaceful community, nurtures compassion, and inspires us all to greater reflection, growth, and action.
 She encourages singers of all ages and experience levels to come “make a joyful noise” in service of the living UU spiritual tradition, regardless of membership.
 Choir typically rehearses Wednesday evenings from 7:00-8:30 in the Sanctuary.
 We encourage you to check our events calendar» to confirm specific meeting times.